Posted on January 31 2018

 Alpha Paul Newman

-The crystal is a domed acrylic, again a cheaper option, but it works well on the watch.
-Overall, this ticks all the boxes stylistically and is a really affordable step into the world of mechanical chronographs.
-And there are not many other options in this price range.
+This ticks the boxes of a Daytona homage.
+It's also a very affordable step into the world of mechanical chronographs.
+There are few other options in this price range.

 Hamilton Intramatic 68